milenkovicm/netty-kafka-producer/readme.md

 ## Some internals

 Producer creates one `Channel` per broker involved in topic partitioning.
-Each `Channel` has it's own `EventLoopGroup` with only one`Thread` running.
-There may be future improvements in this department, as we may decide to share `EventLoopGroup` across all channels involved in data transport.
-Also, create `Channel` per partition rather than `Channel` per broker, may be under consideration.
+Channels share common `EventLoopGroup` with configurable numbers of threads (use `ProducerProperties.NETTY_THREAD_COUNT`).
-Producer also creates one `Channel` which will be used for metadata retrieval.
-Metadata channel connects to the host specified in producer constructor (for initial connection) or to some of active brokers (in cases of metadata connection failures).
+Producer will create one `Channel` which will be used for metadata retrieval.
+Host specified in producer constructor will initially be used as metadata host, later some of active brokers may be elected to be used as metadata connection if primary connection fails.
+.

 ## Things coming